State Representative Mike Turzai

 Press Secretary to the Majority Leader

-The state House returns to session on Monday, June 13, to debate and vote on various issues of importance.
+The state House returns to session on Monday, May 23, to pass a General Appropriations bill (the state budget) and deal with various issues of importance.

 The Weekly Schedule